-Celebrate a liturgy or host a prayer service aimed at musicians at the diocesan/eparchial cathedral between May 10-11, concurrent with the Jubilee celebrations happening in Rome.
-Invite all parishes across the diocese to attend and encourage passage through the cathedral's confessional.
+- Celebrate a liturgy or host a prayer service aimed at choirs at the diocesan/eparchial cathedral between Nov 22-23, concurrent with the Jubilee celebrations happening in Rome.
+Invite all parishes across the diocese to attend and encourage a visit to the cathedral's confessional. - Hold a diocesan/eparchial-wide Jubilee walking pilgrimage for choirs from the cathedral (or another site of your choosing) to religious sites, churches, universities/schools, and/or to a Catholic-led social services center or institution.
+Consider also inviting the bishop or eparch on this journey. - Post stories about choir leaders accompanying members on the diocesan or eparchial website, social media channels, and communications (magazine, newspaper, newsletter, etc.) prior to and/or during the Jubilee of Choirs in Nov 2025. - Host a diocesan/eparchial-wide Jubilee gathering of choirs with the bishop/eparch.
+This can be a presentation, dialogue/discussion, meetand-greet social, meal, liturgy, and/or a virtual event, allowing choirs across the diocese/eparchy to engage with their episcopal shepherd. - Encourage all diocesan/eparchial offices and departments to feature, celebrate, or acknowledge choirs during Nov 2025, centered around the global Jubilee celebrations.
+This might need to be preceded by a workshop or meeting with diocesan/eparchial staff to coordinate efforts.

-- Hold a diocesan/eparchial-wide Jubilee walking pilgrimage for musicians from the cathedral (or another site of your choosing) to religious sites, churches, universities/schools, and/or to a Catholic services center or institution.
-Consider also inviting the bishop or eparch on this journey. - Post stories about music ministry leaders accompanying musicians on the diocesan or eparchial website, social media channels, and communications (magazine, newspaper, newsletter, etc.) prior to and/or during the Jubilee of Musical Bands in May 2025. - Host a diocesan/eparchial-wide Jubilee gathering of musicians with the bishop/eparch.
-This can be a presentation, dialogue/ discussion, meet-and-greet social, meal, liturgy, and/or a virtual event, allowing musicians across the diocese/eparchy to engage with their episcopal shepherd. - Encourage all diocesan/eparchial offices and departments to feature, celebrate, or acknowledge musicians during May 2025, centered around the global Jubilee celebrations.
-This might need to be preceded by a workshop or meeting with diocesan/eparchial staff to coordinate efforts. - Inaugurate a diocesan/eparchial initiative for musicians beginning with the Jubilee celebrations.
-This might include an area-wide evangelization effort (for example, around key moments of return for musicians such as Ash Wednesday); an annual award or recognition ceremony; an annual liturgy with the bishop; scholarship funds for college or graduate students; or an annual pilgrimage, etc.
+Inaugurate a diocesan/eparchial initiative for choirs beginning with the Jubilee celebrations.
+This might include an areawide evangelization effort (for example, around key moments of return for musicians such as Advent or Christmas); an annual award/recognition ceremony; an annual liturgy with the bishop; scholarship funds for college or graduate students; or an annual pilgrimage, etc.

-RESOURCES & DOCUMENTS
+ADDITIONAL RESOURCES & DOCUMENTS

 - Musicam Sacram, Second Vatican Council and Sacred Congregation of Rites, 1967: This document addresses sacred music and its use in the liturgy, the official prayer of the Church.
-Music in the liturgy brings about an inspiration through beauty and the unison of voices in song, brings about a union also of minds and hearts. - Letter to Artists, St. John-Paul II, 1999: Music is an art, and music and musicians are mentioned in this document no less than 11 times.
+Music in the liturgy brings about an inspiration through beauty and the unison of voices in song, brings about a union also of minds and hearts. - Letter to Artists, St. John Paul II, 1999: Music is an art, and music and musicians are mentioned in this document no less than 11 times.
 Beauty, its role in the prayer of the Church, the inspiration of scripture, the inspiration of others, and participation in the creating work of God, are important themes in this text. - Chirograph on Sacred Music, St. John-Paul II, 2003: Written to commemorate the 100-year anniversary of St. Pius X's motu proprio on sacred music, Tra le sollecitudini, this letter underlines the special place of sacred music in the Church.
-It connects how sacred music is integral to Christian prayer and facilitates active participation. - Sing to the Lord: Music in Divine Worship, USCCB, 2007, updated 2013: This pastoral guideline from the Committee on Divine Worship provides a practical outline of the importance of music and how it is used in our prayer. - The Abbey Psalms and Canticles, USCCB, 2018: This revision of the Grail Psalter forms the basis for Psalm texts in current and future liturgical books.
-This is the translation that will be used in The Liturgy of the Hours, Second Edition and The Lectionary for Mass.
+It connects how sacred music is integral to Christian prayer and facilitates active participation. - Sing to the Lord: Music in Divine Worship, USCCB, 2007, updated 2013: This pastoral guideline from the Committee on Divine Worship provides a practical outline of the importance of music and how it is used in our prayer.

-• The Divine Office Hymnal, USCCB, 2023: This hymnal contains English translations of the wealth of Latin hymns that will be found in the Liturgy of the Hours, Second Edition.
+- The Abbey Psalms and Canticles, USCCB, 2018: This revision of the Grail Psalter forms the basis for Psalm texts in current and future liturgical books.
+This is the translation that will be used in The Liturgy of the Hours, Second Edition and The Lectionary for Mass. - The Divine Office Hymnal, USCCB, 2023: This hymnal contains English translations of the wealth of Latin hymns that will be found in the Liturgy of the Hours, Second Edition.
 Each English text is set to both a modern metrical melody and the chant melody of the original Latin text.